 I tried to fit into society.
-I got educated and 2 degrees later I was even more disillusioned.
-I worked and had a family but I was not on the right path.
-So I bought a yacht big enough to take me and my family around the world.
-I wanted to show them the real world, not the artificial world that we have created that teaches us to consume more, more and MORE!
-Unfortunately, it did not work out with my partner.
-Sad.
+I got educated and 2 degrees later with my own business I was even more disillusioned.
+So I decided to buy a boat and explore the world, the real world, not the artificial world that we have created that teaches us to consume more, more and MORE!

 I think we all must ask ourselves a very simple question.
 How much do we really need?
 And then, here’s the trick, we must be really honest in answering that question.
 Unfortunately most people are not honest here or allow themselves to be sucked in to what others perceive that they must have.

 When I bought my first boat Long Reef, the boat which I started this big adventure, it had a lot of stuff in it that I just did not need.
 I gave away the 2 air conditioners, the generator, the fridge, the freezer, the hot water system, the gas stove, the oven and the microwave.
 I didn’t need them.
 I needed a safe home, a place to sleep, a place to prepare food and eat and that’s about it.
 With Freedom, our boat now, the principle is still the same but now it’s in a tighter space.
 KISS.
 KEEP IT SIMPLE SAILOR.

 About food.
 When it comes to eating there are 2 ways of looking at it.
 You can eat to live or live to eat.
 I am in the former camp.
 It’s minimal and simple.
 I try to buy as little as possible when shopping and when I am hungry I catch it, usually by spearing it.
 If I can gather food as well on the way then even better.

 Born and raised in Algarve, in the southern part of Portugal where the sun always shines.